Find Out Why A Braces and Malocclusions Assessment is Important

-A malocclusion (you might hear this term when you see a Specialist Orthodontist) refers to your bite.
+A malocclusion (you might hear this term when you see a Specialist Orthodontist in Adelaide) refers to your bite.
 Essentially, a malocclusion is when your teeth don’t meet correctly when you bite together.
 You might hear the terms overbite, crossbite, underbite, open bite and deep bite, just to name a few, to describe the kind of bite you might have.

 Having a malocclusion can have quite a few negative impacts on your oral health and wellbeing including excessive tooth wear, jaw joint pain, gum recession and even headaches.

 What are the symptoms of having a malocclusion?

 Some symptoms can include: